stalwartlabs/.github/profile/README.md

 Sponsorship
 ---

-All components and libraries released so far have been written without any external funding.
-If you find the project useful you can help by [becoming a sponsor](https://github.com/sponsors/stalwartlabs).
+If you find the project useful you can help by [becoming a sponsor](https://opencollective.com/stalwart).
 Thank you!